wllclngn/OUROBOROS/README.md

 An offline, metadata driven music player built in C++23 for modern Linux Terminals, OUROBOROS is a love letter to era defining music players and Linux.
 Featuring a lock-free snapshot architecture that guarantees deadlock-free operation.
 With ~10,800 lines of C++23, it delivers 30 FPS rendering, native PipeWire audio, and smart album artwork with shared memory optimization.

 **Key Features:**
+- **Terminal Support**: OUROBOROS supports Kitty and Ghostty Terminals the Kitty protocol system.
+As of December 2025, Kitty is recommended given its rendering performance.
 - **Lock-Free Architecture**: Zero-deadlock snapshot system with atomic reads (UI never blocks)
 - **Album Artwork Engine**: Kitty/iTerm2/Sixel protocols with `/dev/shm` shared memory transmission
 - **Multi-Format Audio**: MP3, FLAC, OGG/Vorbis, WAV with PipeWire output and per-track format negotiation